 You’re achieving nothing.
 You might be thinking that you’re researching book after book about meditation, but what you’re really doing is you’re just giving yourself an excuse to not start.
 You have to understand that when it comes to any kind of profound personal change, our number one enemy is ourselves.

-The Paradox of Self Sabotage
+The Paradox of Meditation and Self Sabotage

 I know it sounds kind of weird.
 You know how frustrated you are.
 You know that you feel that something is missing in your life.
 You know that you’re not fully content.
 You understand that meditation can help you achieve some sort of balance.